AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions/services.md

 `module`

 >	A JavaScript module that contains the API functions listed by the `api` key.
-The path is relative to the location of your *.plugin* file.
+The path is relative to the location of your *.stingray_plugin* file.

 `api`